-House Committees on

-WATER & LAND and

-AGRICULTURE & ENVIRONMENT
+Senate Committees on WATER & LAND AGRICULTURE & ENVIRONMENT

-Wednesday, February 12, 2025

-1:05 PM

-State Capitol, Conference Room 229 and Via Videoconference
+Wednesday, March 19, 2025 1:01 PM State Capitol, Conference Room 229, and Via Videoconference

-In consideration of SENATE BILL 548 RELATING TO THE HAWAII INVASIVE SPECIES COUNCIL
+In consideration of HOUSE BILL 299.
+HOUSE DRAFT 1 RELATING TO THE HAWAII INVASIVE SPECIES COUNCIL

-Senate Bill 548 appropriates funds for the Native Resources and Fire Protection Program and the Hawai'i Invasive Species Council to ensure their long-term viability and continue to control and eradicate invasive species in the State.
-The Hawaii Invasive Species Council (Council) supports this measure.
+House Bill 299 House Draft 1 appropriates funds for the Native Resources and Fire Protection Program and the Hawai'i Invasive Species Council to ensure their long-term viability and continue to control and eradicate invasive species in the State.
+The Hawai'i Invasive Species Council (Council) supports this measure.

-Since its inception in 2003, the Council has received an annual appropriation that supports interagency programs and projects that address gaps between agency mandates and advance our collection knowledge through research and development of new tools.
+Since its inception in 2003, the Council has received an annual appropriation that supports interagency programs and projects that address gaps between agency mandates and advance our collective knowledge through research and development of new tools.
 In FY20, the Council received an increase to their appropriation making the baseline \$5.75 million.
-The majority of funding is distributed through a competitive grant process where projects are submitted through an online application system in early May.
+The majority of funding is distributed through a competitive grant process, following similar guidelines of the Hawaii Revised Statues, Chapter 103D of the State Procurement Code, where projects are submitted through an online application system in early May.
 An evaluation committee comprised of designated staff members from each of the Council departments reviews each application based on the Council funding priorities.
 Each application receives a score that is then discussed in an open meeting where the applicants are invited to attend to answer any questions from evaluators.
 The evaluation committee drafts a recommended budget that is then presented to voting members of the Council for approval at a public meeting.
 This process provides transparency on how projects are awarded and ensures that the most pressing needs are being addressed.
+There are also detail reporting guidelines that each awarded project must follow including providing spatial data and final reports.